collapsed-stacks/startups/questions/3222/can-i-use-the-word-group-for-registering-a-business-name-with-only-one-owner.md

 - posted by: [Tomas M Flores Esq](https://stackexchange.com/users/5711618/tomas-m-flores-esq) on 2015-01-31
 - score: 2

-<p>I am an attorney in California, but your question falls under Federal law. </p>
+I am an attorney in California, but your question falls under Federal law.

-<p>Yes - you can register a business name that includes the word "GROUP" even if you are currently operating as an individual.
+Yes - you can register a business name that includes the word "GROUP" even if you are currently operating as an individual.
 However, merely registering an LLC does not protect your business name against competitors who might use the same name.
-It is a better idea to register a trademark at the USPTO (uspto.gov).  </p>
+It is a better idea to register a trademark at the USPTO (uspto.gov).

-<p>Hiring an attorney to prosecute a trademark is generally the best way to go.
+Hiring an attorney to prosecute a trademark is generally the best way to go.
 Trademark prosecution is usually under $1,500 plus $350 for the government fees.
 It might sound like a lot of money, but a trademark (if properly maintained) can last forever.
-For example, "Coca Cola." </p>
+For example, "Coca Cola."